 Following Walpole’s death in 1797 the House passed to his cousin’s daughter and renowned sculptor Anne Seymour Damer.
 In 1811, the House passed to Walpole’s great niece, Elizabeth Waldegrave, and then to her grandson, John Waldegrave.
 John died prematurely, passing the house to his brother, George, the Seventh Earl of Waldegrave.
 It was now that the House nearly met its demise.
 Having been imprisoned for ‘riotous behaviour’, George took against Twickenham and vowed to let the House fall into ruin.
 He arranged the ‘Great Sale’ in 1842, where most of Walpole’s collection was sold over the course of a week.

 Born in 1717, Horace Walpole was a pivotal figure in 18th Century society, literature, art and architecture.
-He was the son of Sir Robert Walpole, Britain’s first Prime Minister, author of ‘The Castle of Otranto’, the world’s first gothic novel, and founder of Strawberry Hill House and its vast collection of treasures.
+The third son of Sir Robert Walpole, Britain’s first Prime Minister, Horace was author of ‘The Castle of Otranto’, the world’s first Gothic novel, and founder of Strawberry Hill House and its vast collection of treasures.

 Famous for marrying four times and saving the Strawberry Hill House from ruin- adding grand entertaining spaces now know as the Waldegrave Wing.
 Lady Waldegrave was as empowered as she was eccentric – a worthy successor to Horace Walpole’s legacy.